visualrepresentations/KahootClone/README.md

 Toohak is a RESTful backend that supports an online quiz platform.
 Admins can register and log in.
 Each successful login creates a session identifier, which must be sent in the request headers for all protected routes.
 Every request checks that session, updates its last-used timestamp, and rejects it if it’s invalid or expired.

-Toohak supports administrator authentication via session-based login, rather than cookies or tokens.
+Toohak supports administrator authentication via session-based login.
 Users can register, log in, and log out, with each successful login generating a session identifier that must be supplied in HTTP headers for all protected routes.
 Sessions are validated on every request and updated with last-access timestamps to simulate expiry behaviour.

 Authenticated admins can create and manage quizzes that they own.
 This includes:
 Creating quizzes with metadata (name, description)